RDharsan/RDharsan/README.md

 ## About Me

-Hey there! 👋 I'm Dharsan Ravichandran, a passionate Software Engineer hailing from the beautiful island of Sri Lanka.
+Hey there! 👋 I'm Dharsan Ravichandran, a passionate Software Engineer hailing from the beautiful island of Sri Lanka "LK".
 I bring a blend of strong academic prowess from my time at SLIIT and hands-on industry experience.
 With a foundation built on leadership, problem-solving, and a knack for web development, I am dedicated to delivering excellence and value in every project I undertake.

 - 🎓 Acquired expertise in software engineering methodologies and best practices through rigorous academic training at SLIIT.
 - 🌟 Over four years of leadership experience at SLIIT, honing skills in problem-solving, time management, and analytics.